 - Ensure proper sleep: A good night’s sleep helps the child’s eyes get proper rest.
 Make sure your child does not stay up too late and that they get at least eight hours of sleep per night.

-- Take the prescribed medication diligently: If the doctor has prescribed drops for continuous use, make sure you follow the instruction diligently.
+- Take the prescribed medication diligently: If the doctor has prescribed drops for continuous use, make sure you follow the instructions diligently.
 For example, if the excessive blinking is due to eye dryness, and the doctor has prescribed drops to keep the eyes moist, consistent use can prevent the recurrence of excessive blinking.

 Excessive blinking usually goes away on its own or can be rectified quickly with help from your child’s ophthalmologist.
 You can also ensure that it does not recur by taking preventive measures as outlined above.
 Ensure your child has an eye exam every year or at least every two years (12).
 This helps you identify any underlying problems at an early stage.
 Keep in mind that good eye health is crucial, and even if the excessive blinking does not indicate a severe ailment, it can disrupt your child’s everyday activities.